ServerlessOpsIO/aws-sam-frontend-reactjs/README.md

 This template can be used by SAM CLI to generate a new project skeleton.
 During the process of creating a new project you will be asked to select options for how your project should be configured.
 A description of these options is found in the **Options** section of this README.
 This template does its best to handle as much boilerplate work as possible and guide people towards using best practices.

+## CloudFront v.
+Bare S3 Hosting
+This template supports two types of website hosting.
+Both types of hosting serve content out of an AWS S3 bucket.
+The default in this template is to create a CloudFront distribution to front the S3 bucket.
+The CloudFront setup provides HTTPS without certificate validation errors as well as configurable site object caching.
+Initial deployment and updates to the distribution can be however be time consuming.

+Only disable CloudFront for testing this template or low-trafficked / low-value sites.

 ## Usage
 ### 1. Install AWS SAM CLI
 Installing and using the AWS SAM CLI requires having Python installed.
 Once installed use `pip` to install AWS SAM CLI.